 Polyaspartic Flooring Pros and Cons

-When trying to figure out all aspects of epoxy vs. polyaspartic garage floor coating, we recommend to know the pros and cons of each option.
+When trying to figure out all aspects of epoxy vs. polyaspartic garage floor coating, we recommend knowing the pros and cons of each option.
 Here we have given the information you need for each one:

 Pros:

-- UV resistant: Polyaspartic coatings do not have the tendency to turn to yellow or fade even under the effects of direct sunlight thus preserving the glossy appearance of the coating.
+- UV resistant: Polyaspartic coatings do not tend to turn yellow or fade even under the effects of direct sunlight, thus preserving the glossy appearance of the coating.

 - High gloss finish: In terms of sheen, polyaspartic will give you an as good as new appearance with a high gloss polish.